petkaantonov/bluebird/README.md

 ##Testing

 To run all tests, run `grunt test`.
 Note that 10 processes are created to run the tests in parallel.
 The stdout of tests is ignored by default and everything will stop at the first failure.
+If you want to run tests sequentially with all output, do:

+    grunt test --jobs=1

+You may also give a higher `--jobs` value to run more tests concurrently (and finish faster).

 Individual files can be run with `grunt test --run=filename` where `filename` is a test file name in `/test` folder or `/test/mocha` folder.
 The `.js` prefix is not needed.
 The dots for AP compliance tests are not needed, so to run `/test/mocha/2.3.3.js` for instance: